manassaloi/manassaloi.github.io/_posts/2020-11-21-craftsvilla-learnings.markdown

 - Don't wait for the next big release to club design fixes.
 Whenever you find a [broken window](http://www.vanschneider.com/the-broken-window-theory/), fix it.
 - Make small design fixes live as soon as you can.
 - Don't outsource development.
-- Don't do big resigns and rewrites together.
+- Don't do big redesigns and rewrites together.
 - Talk to actual customers and not fellow employees to understand customer behavior.
 - Keep asking if the information architecture of every page is right.
 The first fold of a PDP should have enough information for a user to make the purchase if he wants.
 Put all critical info at the top.
 Don't make the user search for it.
 - Before adding a new process understand its cost and ROI.